itsToggle/plex_debrid/README.md

-# plex_rd
+# plex_debrid
-Plex torrent streaming through RealDebrid, using the new Plex Discover feature.
+Plex torrent streaming through Debrid Services, using the new Plex Discover feature.

 **Using the new Plex Discover Feature, your Plex Home users can add movies/shows to their watchlist and they become available to stream in seconds.**